(C) 2010-2021 G. Forrest Cook

-Power Input - grounded 120VAC Guitar Input - High Impedance Speaker Output - 8 ohms
+Power Input - Grounded 120VAC Guitar Input - High Impedance Speaker Output - 12 Watts at 8 Ohms

 Power On/Off switch Standby switch (optional) Volume Bass Treble Gain

 The guitar input jack feeds into VT1b through a ferrite bead and a 33K grid stop resistor, these parts both reduce sensitivity to radio frequency interference.
 The single high gain triode section in the 6U10 which is wired as a class A stage.
 The 100nF cathode capacitor in parallel with the 100uF cathode capacitor improves the high frequency response.
-The preamp output drives a Baxandall tone stack, which feeds the volume control pot.
+The preamp output drives a Baxandall tone stack, which feeds into the volume control pot.

 The output of the volume control drives VT1a, a low gain triode section in the 6U10.
 VT1a acts as a gain stage and summing point for the Gain control's negative feedback signal.
-The 100pF capacitor on the grid of VT1a and the 47K/220pF network on the plate of VT1a reduce the gain of the amp above the hearing range.
+The 47pF capacitor on the grid of VT1a and the 47K/220pF network on the plate of VT1a attenuate signals that are above the hearing range.
 High frequency energy can create bad-sounding distortion in the output stage.

 The output of VT1b feeds VT1c, a low gain triode section in the 6U10.
-VT1c is wired as a floating cathode phase inverter.
-The two out of phase signals from the phase inverter drive VT2 and VT3, the 6BQ5 pentodes, which are wired in a push-pull configuration and drive the output transformer.
-The 6BQ5 pentodes are configured with a fixed-bias cathode arrangement.
+VT1c is wired as a floating cathode (cathodyne) phase inverter.
+The two out of phase signals from the phase inverter drive VT2 and VT3, the 6BQ5/EL84 pentodes.
+The pentodes are wired in a push-pull configuration and drive the output transformer.
+The 6BQ5/EL84 pentodes are configured with a fixed-bias cathode arrangement.

 The configuration of the power amplifier (VT1a, VT1c, VT2 and VT3) is similar to the Hammond AO-43 amp that was used in the Lil' Tiger amp.
 Some of the cathode bias and plate resistors were changed to accomodate the different gain characteristics of the 6U10 triodes compared to the AO-43's 12AX7 triodes.

 In the power supply section, the transformer high voltage winding is sent to a center-tapped full wave rectifier consisting of two 1N4007 diodes with protective 1nF capacitors.
 The high voltage DC is dropped through a totem-pole array of resistors and capacitors to produce the voltages used in the amp.
-The 82 ohm resistor simulates a rectifier tube's internal resistance and removes a bit of sharpeness from the amp's sound, the original 6X4 rectifier would typically have a larger equivalent resistance.
+The 50 ohm resistor simulates a rectifier tube's internal resistance and removes a bit of sharpeness from the amp's sound, the original 6X4 rectifier would typically have a larger equivalent resistance.
 My Vacuum Tube B+ Delay circuit can be used in place of the optional standby switch for automatic power-on sequencing.
-The standby switch or B+ delay circuit can help to improve the lifetime of the tubes.
+The standby switch or B+ delay circuit can help to extend the lifetime of the tubes.

 The 6.3VAC filament supply is rectified by four 1N4001 diodes and filtered by a 470uF capacitor to produce around 7.5VDC.
 The DC voltage drives an emerald green (505nm) LED via a 220 ohm current limiting resistor, the filtered DC voltage insures that the LED does not flicker.
 A standard incandescent pilot light could also be used instead of the DC supply and LED.
 Alternatively, a neon pilot lamp in series with a 75K ohm current limiting resistor could be wired across the primary side of the power transformer.

 With the exception of the filament and ground wiring, almost all of the original AO-44 circuitry should be removed.
 The bakelite terminal plate on the back of the amp should be drilled out and replaced with an aluminum plate.
 Drill holes in the plate for the speaker output jack and AC power wire.
-The AC power wire goes through a protective rubber grommet and is secured to the chassis with two zip ties.
+The AC power wire goes through a protective rubber grommet and is secured to the plate with zip ties on both sides.
 Holes were drilled in the chassis for the 6U10 compactron socket (12 pin), the four potentiometers, the input jack, the power switch and the LED.

 Two conductor coaxial wire was used for the gain control pot's wiring.
 Only one end of the coax shield should be grounded to eliminate ground loop hum.
 The AO-44 amp has a bare ground wire that links the ground pins on the tube sockets and terminal strips together with the capacitor and transformer center tap from the power supply.
 This ground should be extended to any additional terminal strips and the guitar/speaker jacks.

 The majority of the amplifier wiring was done in a point-to-point fashion between the tube sockets and the nearby terminal strips.
 One of the original terminal strips was left in place and the original parts were unsoldered.
 A second original terminal strip was removed to make room for the 6U10 socket, a smaller terminal strip was installed in one of the vacated screw holes.
 The tone stack resistors and capacitors were mounted directly to the back of the tone stack potentiometers.
 All of the wiring should be kept as short as practical, especially connections to the tube grids and the tone stack.

 A wood case was constructed by sawing three pieces of recycled oak flooring to size using a table saw.
 A piece of galvanized sheet metal was cut to size for the bottom plate using tin snips, the four mounting holes were marked and drilled out.
 Be sure to file and sand all of the sharp metal edges so that you don't cut your hands on any part of the amp.
 Stick-on rubber feet were applied to the corners of the bottom sheet to prevent scratching, screw-mount rubber feet could also be mounted on the four case screws.
 A carrying handle was added to the right side of the wood case.
 The wood case doubles as an amp cradle, allowing one to work on the underside of the amp without damaging the tubes.

 Plug the amp into a guitar speaker.
 Plug an electric guitar into the input.
-Turn the standby switch off and the power switch on.
-Wait for the tubes to warm up, then turn the standby switch on.
-Tweak the knobs for a good sound.
-Play the guitar.
+Turn the power switch on, let the tubes warm up, then turn the optional standby switch on.
+Adjust the knobs for the desired tonal quality.
+Play your guitar.
 Enjoy the "spartacular" tube sound!
 The Fuzznikator push-pull tube distortion circuit makes a nice companion for this amp.

 The original 6X4 rectifier tube can be used in this amp, although it is not recommended.
-If you use a 6X4, just eliminate the 82 ohm 3W resistor and the 100nF 400V capacitor, then connect the 6X4's cathode + line to B1+.
-The solid state diodes are more efficient since they don't require power for a high-current filament and don't waste power through the internal resistance of the plate circuits.
+If you use a 6X4, eliminate the 50 ohm 2W resistor, then connect the 6X4 cathode connection to B1+.
+The solid state diodes are more efficient than a rectifier tube since they don't require power for a high-current filament and don't waste power through the internal resistance of the plate circuits.
 Diodes also produce a higher B+ voltage for more output power.
 The power transformer will run cooler and is likely to last longer when using solid state rectifier diodes.
 Also, unlike the hot-running 6X4 tube, the 1N4007 diodes should never need replacing.

-If you like the Spartacus amp, you may want to take a look at my Howler Monkey amp, it uses 6AQ5 output tubes and transformers that can be purchased new.
-The Howler Monkey features a balanced differential phase inverter with a constant-current cathode source which provides excelent phase and dissipation balance between the two P.I. triode sections.
+If you like the Spartacus amp, you may want to take a look at my Howler Monkey amp, it uses readily available 6AQ5 output tubes and transformers that can be purchased new.
+The Howler Monkey features a differential phase inverter with a constant-current cathode source which provides excelent phase and dissipation balance between the two P.I. triode sections.

 Back to FC's Music Circuits page.